Guides/Safe AI Agent Execution with nono

 Warning

-Never use --trust-unsigned in production.
+Never use --trust-override in production.
 This flag bypasses instruction file verification and should only be used during initial setup.

 Review the audit log